Visualize a multispectral satellite image

 Open menu option

-8. Open the Spectral Profile - Sentinel-2 graph.
+8. Open the Spectral Profile - Sentinel-2 chart.

 You'll display the graphs side by side.